-Ant control services and needed because ants are everywhere!!
+Ant control services are needed because ants are everywhere!!
 They thrive in all major cities, wetlands, deserts and our wooded wilderness living in structured nests.
 Like us, ants are social.
 They live and work together in highly organized, efficient societies.
 This is the secret behind their success.

 Ants are frustrating when they get into your home environment.
 They contaminate your food, infest your home and build mounds in your lawn.

 While colonies of ants may look like just a bunch of insects running around aimlessly, they are in fact a very organization.

 The queen is usually recognizable by her size.
 She is much bigger than male and worker ants.
 Additionally, she is winged until she lays her eggs at which time either she, or worker ants, detach them.
 The queen is the only ant that can lay eggs.
 Depending on species of ants, a colony may have more than one queen.